pmunts/arm-mcu/README.txt

      * 25 July 2016 -- Added byte stream framing library and demo program.
      * 2 November 2016 -- Modified device_read_raw() to return EAGAIN in
        errno if there is no data available on a stream with O_NONBLOCK set.
-Imported liblinx and libstream from [18]libsimpleio.
+Imported liblinx and libstream from [4]libsimpleio.
      * 8 November 2016 -- Upgraded binutils to 2.27.
 Upgraded gcc to
        5.4.0.
 Upgraded newlib to 2.4.0.20160923.
 Upgraded gdb to 7.12.
-       Imported the [19]ut hash hash table library.
-Added [20]LabView LINX Remote I/O demo servers written in both C (for any ARM microcontroller) and C++ (only for ARM microcontrollers with a large flash memory).
+       Imported the [5]ut hash hash table library.
+Added [6]LabView LINX Remote I/O demo server, written in C++.
+It may need to be compiled with -O3 or -Os optimzation to fit in devices with 128K flash.
+     * 18 November 2016 -- Downgraded gcc to 4.9.4 because of some issues
+       with GCC 5.

 Git Repository

-   The source code is available at: [21]http://git.munts.com
+   The source code is available at: [7]http://git.munts.com

    Use the following command to clone it: